dstagner/kintsugi/content/met.md

 ---
-title: “MET: Materials, Energy, Technics”
+title: “MET - Materials, Energy, Technics”
 ---

 MET (Materials, Energy, Technics) is a framework for understanding the physical basis of human civilization.
 It is a framework for understanding the interactions, relationships, and feedback loops between these three factors.
 Our physical civilization is made of materials, shaped by energy, guided by technics.